 Both types of exemptions from registration allows use of a pesticide for a non-registered purpose for a specified period of time.
 ND "Emergency" Section 18 exemptions are registrations initiated by the NDDA, are approved by the EPA, and can be declared if both federal and SLN registrations are not or cannot be enacted in time to prevent the condition.
 In rare occasions, when time is critical and the emergency is acute, NDDA can declare a "Crisis" exemption without written approval of EPA.
 The NDDA informs EPA of the condition prior to the action and allows EPA to support the state action.
 This process usually takes 10 to 14 days to complete.
 The duration of a "Crisis" exemption (14 to 21 days) is shorter than an "Emergency" exemption.
-If an "Emergency" exemption is being reviewed by the EPA at the time the "Crisis" exemption is declared the EPA may elect to grant the "Emergency" exemption and increase the period of duration.
+If an "Emergency" exemption is being reviewed by the EPA at the time the "Crisis" exemption and increase the period of duration.
 An applicator must possess federal labels and Section 18 exemption labeling at application.